Applies to England, Scotland and Wales

 1. How to find the manufacturer’s plate value

 The ‘plate value’ is the emission limit specified by the vehicle manufacturer.
-You can find it on the vehicle manufacturer’s plate.

-It will be a number (usually in a box) and often at the bottom-right corner of the plate.
+If it’s on the manufacturer’s plate, it will be a number (usually in a box) and often at the bottom-right corner of the plate.

 In this example, the plate value is 0.52m-1.